safe-network-explained/safe-network-explained.github.io/_posts/2016-05-10-safe-network-implementation-explained-in-plain-language.markdown

 ### How does data transition from a file on my computer to being stored on vaults? {#data-transition-to-network}

+This explains the process of self-encryption and outlines the layers of the network that facilitate data storage.

+It should be pointed out that this all happens behind the scenes, and the api exposed for use by applications is extremely simple.

+Data (aka file content) is managed by the client using [SelfEncryptor](https://github.com/maidsafe/self_encryption/blob/1d0b1e268bce5b1300b23509a222a0b0dce26852/src/lib.rs#L361) objects.
+It looks after the chunks of data, the datamap, the filesize.

+The SelfEncryptor methods of [read](https://github.com/maidsafe/self_encryption/blob/1d0b1e268bce5b1300b23509a222a0b0dce26852/src/lib.rs#L439), [write](https://github.com/maidsafe/self_encryption/blob/1d0b1e268bce5b1300b23509a222a0b0dce26852/src/lib.rs#L427) and [close](https://github.com/maidsafe/self_encryption/blob/1d0b1e268bce5b1300b23509a222a0b0dce26852/src/lib.rs#L452) are designed to "loosely mimic a filesystem interface for easy connection to FUSE like programs as well as fine grained access to system level libraries for developers." - ie regular files and SelfEncryptor objects can be used the same way by developers; 'save a regular file to a hard drive' works the same as 'save a SelfEncryptor to the safe network'.
+App developers don't need to learn new interfaces, they just continue using normal file operations.

+When a SelfEncryptor is created, it [uses a sequencer](https://github.com/maidsafe/self_encryption/blob/1d0b1e268bce5b1300b23509a222a0b0dce26852/src/lib.rs#L391) to split the content into [1MB](https://github.com/maidsafe/self_encryption/blob/1d0b1e268bce5b1300b23509a222a0b0dce26852/src/lib.rs#L149) chunks.
+These chunks are encrypted before being sent to the network.

+The close method of SelfEncryptor is where the heavy lifting happens.
+"Content temporarily held in self_encryptor will only get flushed into storage when this function gets called." - ie network activity for writing the file only happens when the close method is called.

+Storage is specified as a simple key value store with only [get](https://github.com/maidsafe/self_encryption/blob/1d0b1e268bce5b1300b23509a222a0b0dce26852/src/lib.rs#L353) and [put](https://github.com/maidsafe/self_encryption/blob/1d0b1e268bce5b1300b23509a222a0b0dce26852/src/lib.rs#L355) methods required to be implemented.
+The exact implementation of this storage object will be discussed soon, and may for now be conceptualized as simply 'the safe network' like you may conceptualize 'the internet'.
+This is a very powerful yet simple abstraction indeed!

+Chunks are [encrypted](https://github.com/maidsafe/self_encryption/blob/1d0b1e268bce5b1300b23509a222a0b0dce26852/src/lib.rs#L522) when data is written to storage (ie calling the close method of the SelfEncryptor).
+Chunks are [decrypted](https://github.com/maidsafe/self_encryption/blob/1d0b1e268bce5b1300b23509a222a0b0dce26852/src/lib.rs#L643) when the read method is called.

+The actual [encryption](https://github.com/maidsafe/self_encryption/blob/1d0b1e268bce5b1300b23509a222a0b0dce26852/src/encryption.rs#L28) and [decryption](https://github.com/maidsafe/self_encryption/blob/1d0b1e268bce5b1300b23509a222a0b0dce26852/src/encryption.rs#L32) of chunks is performed by secretbox, which ultimately depends on the libsodium crypto library.
+The secretbox binding to libsodium is in [the sodiumoxide fork](https://github.com/maidsafe/sodiumoxide/blob/a9646ce47ae424f8085358e9f85631ec9eba05d7/src/crypto/secretbox/xsalsa20poly1305.rs#L59) maintained by MaidSafe.
+The encryption method is [crypto_secretbox_xsalsa20poly1305](https://github.com/maidsafe/sodiumoxide/blob/a9646ce47ae424f8085358e9f85631ec9eba05d7/src/crypto/secretbox/xsalsa20poly1305.rs#L1), "a particular combination of Salsa20 and Poly1305 specified in Cryptography in NaCl".

+So far we've covered how data is prepared on the client-side befor putting it on the safe network.
+What happens to this data after it's prepared?

+The mechanism for storing data is up to the client, but we can use the example from the [nfs implementation in safe_core](https://github.com/maidsafe/safe_core/tree/69f646db0b7cd905d54579df4125f1b9ae924661/src/nfs), which implements a [reader](https://github.com/maidsafe/safe_core/blob/69f646db0b7cd905d54579df4125f1b9ae924661/src/nfs/helper/reader.rs) and [writer](https://github.com/maidsafe/safe_core/blob/69f646db0b7cd905d54579df4125f1b9ae924661/src/nfs/helper/writer.rs) (both of which use the SelfEncryptor).
+These methods tap into the first layer of the safe network, specified in [core/self_encryption_storage.rs](https://github.com/maidsafe/safe_core/blob/bc9994b5fb95fff610ce0de3afac6b63bdcace02/src/core/self_encryption_storage.rs).
+Both the [get](https://github.com/maidsafe/safe_core/blob/bc9994b5fb95fff610ce0de3afac6b63bdcace02/src/core/self_encryption_storage.rs#L46) and the [put](https://github.com/maidsafe/safe_core/blob/bc9994b5fb95fff610ce0de3afac6b63bdcace02/src/core/self_encryption_storage.rs#L59) methods use the 'client' object to execute these actions.

+Client is specified in [core/client](https://github.com/maidsafe/safe_core/tree/bc9994b5fb95fff610ce0de3afac6b63bdcace02/src/core/client).
+Client makes heavy use of routing.
+Routing is managed by the client using a [routing object](https://github.com/maidsafe/safe_core/blob/bc9994b5fb95fff610ce0de3afac6b63bdcace02/src/core/client/mod.rs#L78).
+This object manages connections to the safe network.
+The get action from the client [passes to get](https://github.com/maidsafe/safe_core/blob/bc9994b5fb95fff610ce0de3afac6b63bdcace02/src/core/client/mod.rs#L328) in routing, and likewise the put action from the client [passes to put](https://github.com/maidsafe/safe_core/blob/bc9994b5fb95fff610ce0de3afac6b63bdcace02/src/core/client/mod.rs#L344) in routing.
+The client also [passes on the method for post](https://github.com/maidsafe/safe_core/blob/bc9994b5fb95fff610ce0de3afac6b63bdcace02/src/core/client/mod.rs#L360) and [the method for delete](https://github.com/maidsafe/safe_core/blob/bc9994b5fb95fff610ce0de3afac6b63bdcace02/src/core/client/mod.rs#L376), even though we (obviously) don't see these as part of SelfEncryptor.

+Once the data passes from the client to routing, it must be verified and stored.

 [Back to Table of contents](#data-transition-to-network_toc)

 ### How is data fetched from the network? {#data-fetched-from-network}